Running away from any species of bear is the wrong move as they can run faster than us. Do not try to outrun a bear in any circumstances.

 Outrunning a bear is never a good idea.
-Here I will give you all the reasons why you should never attempt to outrun a bear.
+Here I will show why you should never attempt to outrun a bear.

 How Fast Can A Bear Run?

-There are three bear species in North America; The American black bear, the brown grizzly bear, and the polar bear.
-The grizzly bear is the fastest of the three bear species in North America.
-The grizzly has been clocked at speeds of up to 56 km/h (35 mp/h), making them much faster than the other two species.
+The brown bear is the fastest of the three bear species in North America.
+Also known as the grizzly bear, brown bears have been clocked at speeds of 56 kph (35 mph), making them much faster than the other two species and us.

-Bears have huge, muscular legs that help to propel them forward at high speeds.
-Bears have longer back legs than front legs, helping them to achieve their fast speeds.
+Bears have huge, muscular legs that help them run at high speeds.
+Because they have longer back legs than front legs, this allows them to achieve faster speeds than many other animals.

 Can Bears Run Downhill?